 Overnight Apple Butter

 Cook up a batch of the tastiest apple butter in no time by making it in a slow cooker with this recipe from Amy Traverso, author of "The Apple Lover's Cookbook."
+This recipe also includes instructions for canning apple butter.

 - Yield: Makes 6 pint jars or 12 1/2-pint jars